High-Order Meshfree Surface Integration, Including Singular Integrands: Methods and Analysis

 We rely on Proposition \ref{prop:Let--be} to construct our first method.
 Let $S\subset\Omega$ be the domain of integration, which may be flat or a surface, and let $g$ be a real function so that $\int_{S}g>0$ is known or can be easily estimated (for example, a function with compact support contained in a flat domain $S$).
 Assume we want to know $\int_{S}f$, where $f$ is a real integrable function on $S$.
 Then consider the problem

-where $\hat{\vc n}_{S}$ is the normal vector to $S$ and $c$ is some constant.
+where $\hat{\vc n}_{\partial S}$ is the conormal vector along $\partial S$, so that it is tangential to $S$ and normal to $\partial S$, and $c$ is some constant.
 If $S$ is a closed surface, the boundary condition is simply removed.
 The problem (\ref{eq:areapde}) is only solvable when $\int_{S}\b{f-cg}=0$, or equivalently, when